phetsims/build-an-atom/doc/implementation-notes.md

 is implemented in this sim.

 The core description implementation required the addition of many strings to the sim for screen reader users, and these strings had to be dynamic so that they would update as the state of the sim changes.
 Heavy use of Fluent was used in the strings file to support these strings.
-These strings are added to nodes in the scene graph using a11y-related options such as `accessibleName`, `accessibleHelpText`, `accessibleParagraph`, etc.  A class was created with a set of static methods to help generate these strings, called `AtomDescriberAccessibleListNode`.
+These strings are added to nodes in the scene graph using a11y-related options such as `accessibleName`, `accessibleHelpText`, `accessibleParagraph`, etc. Classes was created with a set of static methods to help generate these strings, such as `AtomDescriberAccessibleListNode` and `SymbolAccessibleListNode`.
 This follows a pattern used elsewhere in the PhET codebase for core description, which enables much of the string creation logic to be centralized in one place.